hardevsanghera/tasksContainer/README.md

 __Switch branch to k8s for the version to deploy the app to Kubernetes__

-Images to use to deploy containers:
-AMD64:
-ARM64:

-I know, tags!
-Ran out of patience to build a dual architecture setup.
-Using the docker compose yamls will built the images from scratch - then tag and push as you like.

 Setting the ENVIRONMENT variable (an environment variable called ENVIRONMENT !) to 'development' uses a local sqllite3 in memory database, setting it to 'production' will use an MSSQL database (it expects a Windows VM with MSSQL as the target).

 The Django Project is called __ProdTasksProj__